Difference Between Hygiene and Sanitation

 Hygiene vs Sanitation

-It is to prevent the spread of pathogens (or the diseases causing microorganisms) among people.
+It is to prevent the spread of pathogens (or diseases causing microorganisms) among people.
 It is mainly for human beings.

 Comparison Table